AccelByte/challenge-assignment-plugin-server-go/README.md

 ## Overview

-This repository serves as a template project for an `Extend Override` app for `cloudsave validator` written in `Go`.
+This repository serves as a template project for an `Extend Override` app for `challenge assignment function` written in `Go`.
 You can clone this repository and start implementing custom functions which can then be called by AGS.

 By using this repository as a template project, you will get the recommended